lance36/LabAnsible/README.md

 This lab is entended to test NetApp Ansible modules.
 The variables used in this repo correspond to the NetApp Lab on Demand "Using NetApp with Docker and Kubernetes v2.0"

+The goal here is to create & configure a tenant (ie a SVM) on the ONTAP cluster, and mounts resources on several servers.

 Scenarios
 ---------
 1. Use Ansible as simple Docker Container